Teen breaks into German prison in bid to win back jailed ex

 BERLIN (AP) — A teenager has broken into a German prison in an attempt to win back his ex-girlfriend.

-Prison authorities in the northwestern town of Vechta told news agency dpa the 18-year-old scaled a 4-meter (13-foot) wall last week to get to his ex’s window.
+Prison authorities said the 18-year-old scaled a 4-meter (13-foot) wall last week to get to his ex’s window.

 Prison officials intercepted the man.
 He refused to climb back down, and the fire service was called to bring him down with a ladder.